fabbricadigitale/paper-chip/README.md

 </paper-chip>
 ```

+Following snippet of code shows how to configure (via attributes) some basic behavior.

-Configure some basic behavior.
-It may be removable or not.
+It may be **removable** or not.

 ```html
 <paper-chip removable>